 Natural Rat Diet

 Rats are naturally omnivorous creatures and scavenge to find food in the wild.
 But in captivity, they eat a solid diet of commercial rodent block that has all necessary ingredients for optimal nutrition.
-Since rats can pick and choose what they like, they can easily become unhealthy without the proper diet.
+Since rats can pick and choose what they like, they can quickly become unhealthy without the proper diet.

 Additional Snacks to Consider